Skip to content

 BPMN Modeler

 The BPMN Modeler is a full BPMN 2.0 process editor integrated into the Linked Data Explorer.
-It lets you design government service workflows visually and link BusinessRuleTask elements directly to DMN decision models or DRD chains discovered from TriplyDB.
+It lets you design government service workflows visually, link BusinessRuleTask elements to DMN decision models or DRD chains, link UserTask and StartEvent elements to Camunda Forms authored in the Form Editor, and deploy the complete bundle — BPMN, subprocess BPMNs, and forms — to Operaton in a single operation.

 Screenshot: BPMN Modeler showing the Tree Felling Permit example with properties panel open